Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 What do you think death to America really means?

-So you call the dispatcher, you ask him to tell you as much as they know about the suspect, specifically does he carry a loaded gun?
+So you call a dispatcher, you ask them to tell you as much as they know about the suspect.

-You tell him it's urgent.
+You tell them it's urgent.

 This is not a normal traffic stop.